MikeDigitize/Animator-ES6/README.md

   * The above is the equivalent of this (prefixes handled automatically) */

-.text { transition : transform 250ms ease-in 50ms }
+.text { transition : transform 250ms ease-in 50ms, opacity 250ms linear 50ms }
 ```

-For a full list and description of each method and property within Animator take a look at the [WIKI](https://github.com/MikeDigitize/Animator-ES6/wiki).
+For a full list and description of each method and property within Animator visit the [WIKI](https://github.com/MikeDigitize/Animator-ES6/wiki) page.

 ## Licence